agcty/nextjs-advanced-starter/README.md

 For Beginners: Start coding like the pros without setting up configs for days.

 ## How can I use this?
-If you are a newcomer to Next.js who's interested in the features a lot pros use, this is a great place to start without worrying about errors.
+If you're a newcomer to Next.js or React and you're interested in the most exciting features in web development, this is a great place to start without worrying about configuring rules, code-formatting, css purging etc. You can figure that out later, just get developing and build things people love.

-If you are pro and interested in a base-templat for building ultra-fast websites, you can use this project as a "minimal" starter.
+If you're already a pro, this is the base-template for you.
+It's incredibly easy to extend or reconfigure.
+It's deliberately kept small so it stays performant while you build on top of it.
+This is the minimal base-template I wish I've had when I started developing with React.

 [Demo website.](https://nextjs-advanced-starter.vercel.app/)

 ## Features
  * Fast design workflow with Tailwind CSS
+   * write css like the cool kids
    * unused classes are purged automatically = really small css bundle size
- * TypeScript rules that make sense
+ * TypeScript
+   * #1 must have in any web-dev project
  * Customizable ESLint config
    * AirBnB code guidelines + prettier rules
  * Code formatting with Prettier
-   * Get auto-formatted code whenever you hit save
+   * Code is auto-formatted
+   * No config needed (seriously, no config)
- * Beautiful Inter font
+ * Inter font
    * Really good looking apple-like open source font.
+   * Don't like it? just replace two strings
  * Standardized absolute imports
    * Just import from @components/MyComp instead of ../../components/MyComp